jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.7.0 (2023/02/03) =
+* Fix: Editor also have access to the AI features (but not the Settings).
+This behavior can be filtered.
+* Add: AI Forms for Pro (extremely beta but it works).
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.6.9 (2023/02/02) =
 * Fix: The chatbot could potentially be over other clickable elements.
 * Fix: Create Post has an issue in Single Generate mode.
 * Add: The Templates Editor is now available in the Images Generator.
-* Add: AI Forms for Pro (extremely beta but it works).
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.6.6 (2023/02/01) =
 * Add: Templates in the Playground are now editable.